-No license shall be issued by the director for the sale of alcoholic beverages at a licensed premises where alcoholic beverages were not sold prior to July 1, 1981 that is within three hundred feet of any church or school.
+No license shall be issued by the director for the sale of alcoholic beverages at a licensed premises where alcoholic beverages were not sold prior to July 1, 1981 that is within three hundred feet of a church or school.
 A license may be granted for a proposed licensed premises if the owner or lessee has, prior to establishment of a church or school located within three hundred feet of the proposed licensed premises, applied for, been granted and maintained a valid building permit for the construction or renovation of the proposed licensed premises and has filed on a form prescribed by the director a notice of intention to apply for transfer of a license to the proposed licensed premises.
 A license may be granted for a proposed licensed premises if a person has obtained a waiver from a local option district governing body for the proposed licensed premises.
+A license may be granted for a proposed licensed premises if a person has obtained a restaurant A license or a restaurant B license pursuant to Section 60-6A-4 NMSA 1978.
 For the purposes of this section, all measurements taken in order to determine the location of licensed premises in relation to churches or schools shall be the straight line distance from the property line of the licensed premises to the property line of the church or school.
-This provision shall not apply to any church that has been designated as an historical site by the cultural properties review committee and which does not have a regular congregation.
+This provision shall not apply to a church that has been designated as a historical site by the cultural properties review committee and that does not have a regular congregation.

-History: Laws 1981, ch.
-39, § 45; 1986, ch.
-29, § 1; 1997, ch.
-223, § 1.
+History: Laws 1981, ch.39, § 45; 1986, ch.29, §1; 1997, ch.223, §1; 2021, ch.7, §34.
+ANNOTATIONS